sh1boot/sh1boot.github.io/_posts/2025-02-18-extended-precision-numpy-matpow.md

 There.
 Bound to work!

 Is it actually faster than `dtype=object`?
-Yes for large matrices.  how large the matrix has to be to benefit depends on `m`.  if it's very large then the implementation of `modshl()` has to take more steps which allows things down.
+Yes for large matrices.  how large the matrix has to be to benefit depends on `m`.  if it's very large then the implementation of `modshl()` has to take more steps which slows things down.
 I need to think about a better general solution for that part.

 A quick test shows this implementation is about twice the speed of `dtype=object` for `m=28059810762433, dim=12`.